Sagar-2404/Programming/README.md

 # Programming
-This consists of some important DSA algorithms.
+This repository consists of some important DSA algorithms.